Sue Bird says joining ownership group of the Seattle Storm felt inevitable

-SEATTLE — (AP) — Becoming a part-owner of the only WNBA franchise she ever played for felt like an inevitability for Sue Bird.
+SEATTLE — Becoming a part-owner of the only WNBA franchise she ever played for felt like an inevitability for Sue Bird.

 It’s one more thing Bird is adding to an already busy agenda in retirement.